Self Evaluation Day 2022

 We know that the staff and children always strive to challenge themselves in whatever they do but it was wonderful to have it recognised at a national level.

 Staff and Governors attended an inset day in school on the 19th February.
-This is the third year that such an inset day has taken place and is part of our strategy to continue to improve the way we all work together to develop our school.
+This is the fourth year that such an inset day has taken place and is part of our strategy to continue to improve the way we all work together to develop our school.

 The school received an Ofsted inspection during the summer term 2017 and 9 out of the 10 Governors were able to attend the meeting with the inspector.